CodeScop/Oge-Mai-Field-Guide/traveldirections.md

-LAST UPDATED 26 MAR 2020
+LAST UPDATED 27 JUN 2020

 So!
 The game has just updated with the Expedition bonus sections.
 And lovely as they are, it's changed the game from a more-or-less predetermined Main Quest track to a multiple pathway system.

 So sad if someone is on the wrong branch of the path.

-**This is only for people who are willing to be spoiled about chains of Expedition quests/ number of Main Quests.** If not, happy hunting!
+**This is only for people who are willing to be spoiled about number of Main Quests/chains of Expedition Quests/chains of Hunt Quests.** If not, happy hunting!
 It's fun to explore!

 So I'm going to try to give directions to people who want to know how to get to things requiring unlocking quests in multiple directions.